Dangerous Animals in North America

 Food Source: Deer, elk, moose, hares, porcupines, & small rodents

-Defense Tactics: Stand tall, shout loudly, stare at them intensely, and throw rocks at them if you feel threated by a mountain lion.
-Do not corner, confront them, flee, or play dead because it may stimulate their instinct to chase and attack you.
+Defense Tactics: Stand tall, make lots of noise, stare at them intensely, and throw rocks at them if you feel threated by a mountain lion.
+Avoid confronting them if possible and whatever you do, DON'T run or play dead because it may stimulate their instinct to chase you down and become their next meal.
+The good news is that human sightings of these wild animals are very uncommon.

 Fatalities: 0-5 per year